tbird20d/bird-slideshow/README.md

 Config File
 -----------
-Here are the allowed fields in the config file (which is in .toml format):
+Here are the allowed fields in the config file (which is in a simple name=value text file format):

 source= specifies the directory or website to read pictures from This option can be specified multiple times in the config file.